 Nutrition Information and Education

-Dietary recommendations can lead to improvements in diet quality by encouraging consumers to make different food choices and also through supply-side changes as food manufacturers adjust their offerings to align with recommendations.
-For example, the recommendation specifying that half of all grains should be whole, first published in the 2005 Dietary Guidelines, led to an increase in whole-grain bread purchases (see Mancino, Lisa and Fred Kuchler.
-"Demand for Whole-Grain Bread Before and After the Release of the Dietary Guidelines," Applied Economic Perspectives and Policy, 34(1): 76-101, March 2012).
-Higher-income households responded directly to the recommendations, while lower-income households responded to lower prices for whole-grain breads due to the increased supply as manufacturers prepared for an increase in demand following the release of the 2005 Guidelines.
+Dietary recommendations can lead to improvements in diet quality by encouraging consumers to make different food choices and through supply-side changes as food manufacturers adjust their offerings to align with recommendations.
+For example, the recommendation specifying that half of all grains should be whole, first published in the 2005 Dietary Guidelines, led to an increase in whole-grain bread purchases (Mancino, L. and F. Kuchler.
+2012.
+"Demand for Whole-Grain Bread Before and After the Release of the Dietary Guidelines," Applied Economic Perspectives and Policy, 34(1):76-101).
+Higher-income households responded directly to the recommendations, while lower-income households responded to lower prices for whole-grain breads due to the increased supply as manufacturers prepared for greater demand following the release of the 2005 Guidelines.

-Information alone is not enough to lead to dramatic improvements in diet quality (see Guthrie, Joanne, Lisa Mancino, and Chung-Tung Jordan Lin.
-"Nudging Consumers toward Better Food Choices: Policy Approaches to Changing Food Consumption Behaviors," Psychology & Marketing, 32(5): 501–511, May 2015.)
+Information alone is not enough to lead to dramatic improvements in diet quality (Guthrie, J. et al..
+2015.
+"Nudging Consumers Toward Better Food Choices: Policy Approaches to Changing Food Consumption Behaviors," Psychology & Marketing, 32(5):501–511.)
 Food labeling and small policy nudges can complement dietary guidance.